 A company should be selfish in keeping employee wellbeing in mind

-According to 2018 Wellness Check-Up Survey by UnitedHealthcare, 62% employees felt wellbeing programmes increased their productivity and 56% reported they took fewer sick leaves3.
-According to the Employee Benefits Report, 2017 by SHRM, 91% employees deem healthcare initiatives as important.
-Furthermore, Workplace Wellness Trends 2017 found that more than half organisations providing wellbeing programmes found decrease in absenteeism, 66% reported better productivity, and 67% employees feel more satisfied4.
+According to the 2018 Wellness Check-Up Survey by UnitedHealthcare, 62% of employees felt wellbeing programs increased their productivity and 56% reported they took fewer sick leaves3.
+According to the Employee Benefits Report, 2017 by SHRM, 91% of employees deem healthcare initiatives as important.
+Furthermore, Workplace Wellness Trends 2017 found that more than half of organizations providing wellbeing programs found a decrease in absenteeism, 66% reported better productivity, and 67% of employees feel more satisfied4.

 How do you go about creating a culture of wellbeing?

 1) Physical Wellbeing: In simplest terms, physical wellbeing is when there is an action plan and intention to prevent diseases.
-Organisations can help employees through promoting healthy eating practices, fitness programme initiatives, and flexibility in work hours, etc. This in turn helps company’s health and reduces company costs as well.
-Coca-Cola put in place a fitness programme in which 60% of the employees participated, through this they saved an estimate of $500 a year per employee.
-Coca-Cola’s fitness programmes included initiatives where employees could track their sleep and steps, participate in fitness challenges, weight management, and stress reduction among others.
+Organizations can help employees through promoting healthy eating practices, fitness program initiatives, and flexibility in work hours, etc. This in turn helps the company’s health and reduces company costs as well.
+Coca-Cola put in place a fitness program in which 60% of the employees participated, through this, they saved an estimate of $500 a year per employee.
+Coca-Cola’s fitness programs included initiatives where employees could track their sleep and steps, participate in fitness challenges, weight management, and stress reduction among others.

 In another case, Coors Brewing Company was able to reduce their absentee rate by 18% in employees who participated in workplace wellness programmes3.
 Another study reported that on the days, employees went to the gym, they were more productive, managed their time better, and had better interactions with their colleagues.
 More importantly, they went home with a feeling of satisfaction4.
 Clearly, physical health has a direct impact on how an employee spends his/her day during work